dkesada/dbnR/README.md

 install.packages('dbnR')
 ```

-You can also install the lastest version in GitHub with the
+You can also install the latest version in GitHub with the
 *install\_github* function in the **devtools** package.
 The commands you
 need to run are